jeslage/adaptive-modular-scale/README.md

 ## ThemeProvider Example

-You can also add an `adaptiveModularScale` key to the theme object of a ThemeProvider.
+You can also add an `adaptiveModularScale` key to the theme object of your ThemeProvider.

 **Example**